pwldp/meteor-accounts-profile-fields/README.md

 meteor-accounts-profile-fields
 ==========================

+Smart package for [Meteor](http://www.meteor.com/) framework.

-Provides function for Meteor framework to log in using "username" stored in specified profile fields
+Provides function for Meteor framework to log in using "username" stored in specified profile fields.
+Could be used as a replacement for `loginWithPassword()` function.

 ## Requirements